quietboil/include-sqlite-sql/README.md

 # Example

 Write your SQL and save it in a file.
-For example, let's say the following is saved as `library.sql` in the project's `src` folder:
+For example, let's say the following is saved as `library.sql` in the project's `sql` folder:

 ```sql
 -- name: get_loaned_books ?